Assassin's Creed (film): Critical response

 On Rotten Tomatoes, Assassin's Creed has an approval rating of based on 226 reviews.
 The website's critical consensus reads, "Assassin's Creed is arguably better made (and certainly better cast) than most video game adaptations; unfortunately, the CGI-fueled end result is still a joylessly overplotted slog."
 On Metacritic, the film has a score of 36 out of 100 based on 38 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Peter Bradshaw of The Guardian wrote, "I bet playing the game is much more exciting.
 But then getting Fassbender to slap a coat of Dulux on the wall of his hi-tech prison cell and monitoring the progressive moisture-loss would be more exciting."
 Robbie Collin of The Daily Telegraph was equally scathing, saying, "For everyone who thought Dan Brown's conspiracy novels were just lacking a spot of parkour, Assassin's Creed might be your favourite film of the year.
 But for the clinically sane 99.9 percent of the rest of us, it's rather less exciting."

 David Ehrlich of IndieWire gave the film a B−, and said "declaring this to be the best video game movie ever made is the kind of backhanded compliment that sounds like hyperbole, but the description fits the bill on both counts".

 Cancelled sequels

 In 2016, Daphne Yang, CEO of the film's Taiwanese co-financier CatchPlay, stated that 20th Century Fox and New Regency was looking to turn the film into a franchise, since it is based on "successful Ubisoft games and would make ideal sequels".
-Two additional films were planned, with the first sequel having entered development during the production of the initial film.
+Two additional films were planned, with the first sequel having entered development during the production of the first film.
 Kurzel said that he would like to explore the Cold War in the sequel.
 Due to the film's negative reception, and in the wake of the acquisition of 21st Century Fox's assets by Disney, the sequels, together with other film adaptations of video games, were cancelled.